A Multi-Agent Reinforcement Learning Testbed for Cognitive Radio Applications: Conclusion

 From experimentation, our results conclusively demonstrate that the environment properly enables multiple agents to learn optimal policies, despite having complex variations across the reward functions used.
 Additionally, it has been shown that a variety of multi-agent learning algorithms can be used in tandem with the new multi-agent RFRL Gym environment.

-Future work includes the addition of multi-channel agents (which can represent real-world devices that transmit signals on multiple frequency bands at once), the use of real hardware to integrate with and represent the state of the environment, more customizable reward functions (e.g., functions that incentivize agents to jam other learning agents or that allow multiple agents to collaborate such that only a single one of them jams an entity) within the scenario file, and testing different variations of scenarios with full centralization / partial centralization of the agents' observations, actions, and rewards.
+Future enhancements to the radio frequency (RF) modeling aspect of our testbed include the use of real hardware to integrate with and represent the state of the environment, adding multi-channel agents (which can represent real-world devices that transmit signals on multiple frequency bands at once), and implementing more complex channel modeling approaches to take into consideration more RF details when simulating multiple agents.
+On the machine learning front, future work to be done involves allowing for more customizable reward functions (e.g., functions that incentivize agents to jam other learning agents or that define collaboration strategies where only a single agent in the collaborating group jams an entity) within the scenario file, evaluating the performance (e.g., convergence time) of different algorithms in our testbed as the number of agents is scaled up (which, with the RLlib API, can be scaled up arbitrarily), and testing different variations of scenarios with full centralization / partial centralization of the agents' observations, actions, and rewards.